EK76/WeatherStation/README.md

 The sensors values are stored to MySQL database from which the Kenne's Weather Station application reads the values and show results on a computer screen as for example diagram.

+As database I use MySQL and pogramming code that measure, temperature, humidity and pressure on Raspberry PI 5 is pyhton.

 If you discover any fault or inaccurate information, feel free to contact me trough epost address: ken.ekholm@live.com
+### Pictures that show how the application looks like.

 ![image](https://github.com/user-attachments/assets/01d002e4-b189-48a3-bcea-1bdc485c766d)